GTreasury Logo

 #2.
 Layering Hedge Strategy

-Another common hedge strategy is the quarterly layering strategy.
-It provides a smoothing or averaging effect to financial results.
+Another common hedge accounting strategy is the quarterly layering strategy.
+It provides a smoothing or averaging effect on financial results.

 For example, a company hedges 50% of next year’s revenue based on four quarterly hedge layers.
-The strategy smooths results between last year and this year’s accounting rates.
+The strategy smooths results between last year’s and this year’s accounting rates.

-This strategy is good for companies who value maintaining steady results (as opposed to high gains or losses), effectively absorbing rate volatility.
+This strategy is best for companies that value maintaining steady results (as opposed to high gains or losses), effectively absorbing rate volatility.

 #3.
 Year-Over-Year Hedge Strategy

-In a YoY hedge strategy, treasury places hedges for 50% of forecasted monthly foreign revenue based on last year’s monthly accounting rate setting methodology.
+In a YoY hedge accounting strategy, treasury places hedges for 50% of forecasted monthly foreign revenue based on last year’s monthly accounting rate-setting methodology.
 This locks in half of the revenue at last year’s rates.
 Treasury will account for the remaining un-hedged 50% of foreign revenue at this year’s rates.
 This results in a smoothing effect YoY.

 Conclusion

-Some organizations value smoothing rate impacts or protecting the budget.
-Others value protecting rates from the prior year.
+Some organizations value smoothing rate impacts or protecting the budget, and others value protecting rates from the prior year.
 No matter which strategy you choose, it’s most effective when it matches your performance objectives.

-For help selecting and implementing a hedge program, please give us a call.
+For help selecting and implementing a hedge accounting. program, please connect with us and schedule a 1-on-1 consultation.

-CapellaFX integrates the entire hedging workflow, helping your treasury, accounting and management teams stay on the same page and provide accurate reporting up the chain.
-See how.
+Our advanced hedging solutions integrate the entire hedging workflow, helping your treasury, accounting, and management teams stay on the same page and provide accurate reporting up the chain.

 Subscribe to Our Newsletter